MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 * There are two standard stock calculation methods: **Projected Available Balance at date** and **Free Inventory (Not reserved)**.
 With extensibility, you can add more options.
 To learn more about extensibility, go to [examples](/dynamics365/business-central/dev-itpro/developer/devenv-extending-shopify#stock-calculation).
 * You can inspect the stock information received from Shopify on the **Shopify Inventory FactBox** page.
 In this FactBox, you get an overview of the Shopify stock and the last calculated inventory in [!INCLUDE[prod_short](../includes/prod_short.md)].
 There's one record per location.
-* If the stock information in Shopify is different than the **Projected Available Balance** in [!INCLUDE[prod_short](../includes/prod_short.md)], then the stock will be updated in Shopify.
+* If the stock information in Shopify is different than the **Projected Available Balance** in [!INCLUDE[prod_short](../includes/prod_short.md)], the stock updates in Shopify.
 * When you add a new location in Shopify, you also need to add inventory records for it.
-Shopify doesn't do that automatically for existing products and variants and the connector won't synchronize inventory levels for such items in the new location.
+Shopify doesn't do that automatically for existing products and variants, and the connector doesn't synchronize inventory levels for such items in the new location.
 To learn more, go to [Assigning inventory to locations](https://help.shopify.com/manual/locations/assigning-inventory-to-locations).
 * Both **Business Central Fulfillment Services** and normal locations are supported and can be used for shipping and inventory.

 #### Example of calculation of projected available balance

 There are 10 pieces of item A available on hand and two outstanding sales orders.
 One for Monday with quantity *One* and one for Thursday with quantity *Two*.
-Depending on when you sync inventory, the system will update the stock level in Shopify with different quantities:
+Depending on when you sync inventory, the stock level in Shopify updates with different quantities.

 |When sync inventory is run|Value used to update stock level|Comment|
 |------|-----------------|-----------------|